 Who was Jean Ribault?

 Jean Ribault was a French Huguenot during a time of great religious wars in Europe.
 King Charles IX was persuaded to let Captain Ribault led an expedition to the “new world”, made up primarily of Huguenots, in order to claim the land for France and establish a Protestant settlement.
-On the 18th day of February, 1562, three ships sailed from LaHavre, France.
+On February 18, 1562, three ships sailed from LaHavre, France.
 Ribault was an excellent navigator and in six weeks they reached the coast of Florida.
 Sailing northward they soon found the mouth of a large river.
 Because it was the first of May, it was called The River of May, later renamed the St. Johns River.

 Captain Ribault erected a stone column, adorned with the Royal Coat of Arms, at the site of their landing where Mayport is now located, to claim this area for France.
 His description of this land as “the fairest, fruit fullest and pleasantest” he had seen anywhere still rings true for many residents and visitors.